 Most of the genetic material inside a cell is found in a small structure called the nucleus.
 Pathologists can see the nucleus by adding a stain called H&E to the tissue.
-Hyperchromatic describes a nucleus that looks darker than normal when examined under the microscope.
+Hyperchromatic is a word pathologists use to describe a nucleus that looks darker than normal when examined under the microscope.

 Another word for hyperchromatic is hyperchromasia.